The history of our challenge walks in words and pictures

 Good food also provides the motivation to complete - and enjoy your walk.
 You need to have enough food with you so that you can avoid exhaustion due to lack of energy.

 Beer may look tempting.. but try to resist.
 It will only accelerate dehydration.
-Try to drink water every 15 minutes or so
+Water is by far the better option.

 Bar of chocolate